 The Showcase will be held Saturday, February 21, 2015, at the Orange County Great Park in Irvine, California.
 It will feature athletes from all over California and bring together outstanding educational institutions in Division II, III, and NAIA programs from across the country.
 The Showcase will be organized and managed by quality football coaches hand selected by Coach Donahue.
 A series of tests and drills will be run that will best display each player's various talents at their respective positions.
 Following the activities, players and universities will meet to discuss scholarship opportunities for the participating athletes.
 Admission will be restricted to the athletes, participating coaches, visiting high school and college coaches, college administrators, and the media.

 Student athletes from across California will register online prior to the Showcase.
 They must be a graduating high school senior and have not accepted a scholarship offer from a Division I football program.
 In addition they must meet following qualifications:one of the two

 - Have a 2.5 GPA or higher

-- Have an SAT score of 1000 (math and verbal only) or higher,
+- Have an SAT score of 1000 (math and verbal only) or higher

-or ACT of 18 or higher
+- Have an ACT of 18 or higher

 All Division II, III, and NAIA athletic directors and head football coaches will be invited to attend.
 There will be ample time for coaches to view the athletes in drills and to talk to them individually about their respective football programs.
 Staff from the admissions and financial aid departments are encouraged to attend as well.